 AllowUsersin/etc/ssh/sshd_configto restrict access to specific users

-Do I need a separate programme besides SSHFS?
+Do I need a separate programme in addition to SSHFS?

-No, SSHFS builds on SSH - you just need an existing SSH connection.
-On macOS, you do need macFUSE as a dependency.
+No, SSHFS is based on SSH — you just need an existing SSH connection.
+On macOS, however, you do need macFUSE as a dependency.

-Does the mount remain active after a reboot?
+Does the mount remain active after a restart?

 No, not by default.
-Add the mount to /etc/fstab or use a login item/systemd service to restore it automatically.
+Add the mount to /etc/fstab or use a login item or systemd service to restore it automatically.

 Is SSHFS secure?

-Yes - all traffic runs via SSH.
+Yes — all traffic is routed via SSH.
 Use SSH keys instead of passwords for added security and convenience.

 Lees het origineel in het Nederlands